jamestmartin/desert-of-the-surreal/conjectures/framework.md

   * may be related to interval types; Lnq may be related to higher paths
   * alternative logics sitting at the "top" adjacent to systems like LK, e.g. LJ with intervals
 * unclear how fuzzy logics fit in
+  * Lq relates to fuzzy logics by its compensatory form of assertion degrees and relates to Sambin's logic by being a reduction of Sambin's logic by removal of the permutation/exchange structural rule; this puts Lq in the family of substructural logics but outside Sambin's cube.

 The framework may need to be generalized to fit some of these proposed extensions in addition to the new logics which the framework appears to predict.